speedingplanet/bcbsks-vue/labs/lab-05.md

 - Country / address.country / select drop-down with US, UK, Canada, and Mexico
 - User type / userType / radio button set

+The directions above indicate the label and the v-model for each of the fields.

+Add a button at the end, as a submit button.
+It will need to have `type="submit"`.

+Finish the event handler for the `submit` event.
+It should log to the console the data in the `formState` object.
+This lets us verify that we are capturing all the data in the form in an accurate structure.

+**STOP HERE**

+## Part 6: Adding a user

+When the form submits, disable the submit button, to prevent accidentally (or intentionally) submitting more than once.

+Update the event handler for the form submission to actually add the user.
+Use `fetch` to point to http://localhost:8000/api/zippay/v1/users and submit the data in the form via the `POST` method.
+Don't forget to parse the data into a JSON string first.

+When the fetch comes back, print out a message somewhere in AddUser, indicating that the user was successfully added.
+If there were any problems, print out a message saying that there was a problem.

+The user that returns has a unique ID.
+You should be able to use that to validate that the user was added corrently.
+Visit http://localhost:8000/api/zippay/v1/users/{id} (skipping the curly braces, just use the actual ID) to see the user that was created.

+**STOP HERE**